Career of Lionel Messi: 2019–2020: Record sixth Ballon d'Or and desire to leave Barcelona

-Following growing dissatisfaction with the direction of Barcelona on and off the field, Barcelona announced that Messi sent the club "a document expressing his desire to leave" on 25 August 2020.
-The announcement garnered a significant media response, including from current and former teammates (who supported Messi's statement) and Catalan President Quim Torra.
-On 26 August, Barcelona's sporting director Ramon Planes iterated the club's desire to "build a team around the most important player in the world" and affirmed Messi will only be able to leave should a buyer pay his €700 million buyout clause; a reported early termination option available in Messi's contract (which would have allowed him to leave the club for free) could only be exercised if he had communicated his decision to Barcelona by 31 May 2020, although the player's representatives argued the deadline should be set to 31 August, due to the adjourned 2019–20 season.
+Messi was growing dissatisfied with Barcelona on and off the field, and he expressed his desire to leave on 25 August 2020.
+The decision sparked reactions on social media from current and former teammates, members of other football clubs, and Catalan President Quim Torra.
+On 26 August, Barcelona's sporting director Ramon Planes stated Barcelona's desire to build the team around Messi, and said he could leave only if a buyer paid his €700 million buyout clause.
+A reported early termination option in Messi's contract—which would have allowed him to leave the club without a penalty—could only be exercised if he had communicated his wishes to Barcelona by 31 May 2020, although Messi's representatives argued the deadline should be set to 31 August, due to the adjourned 2019–20 season.
+On 4 September, Messi announced in an interview with Goal that he would stay with Barcelona for the final year of his contract.
+(Note: Attributed to multiple references:)